yashrichhariyaa/Laptop-Price-Predictor/README.md

 # Laptop-Price-Predictor
-An ML model to predict the price of a laptop. https://laptop-price-predictor-yashh.herokuapp.com/
+An ML model which predicts the price of a laptop based on requirements.